 At each bi-annual congress the Agricultural Business Chamber (Agbiz) tries to ensure that there is an exchange of views and networking between the current business leaders and future leaders, which include top graduated students in agribusiness-related field study from across South African universities.
 This year’s congress was no different.

 Agbiz provides an opportunity for students to exchange views on topical issues in the food and fibre sector in the form of a case study.
 This year the focus was on the citrus industry, particularly the Sundays River Citrus Company (SRCC).
 One of the questions that the students had to grapple with was how SRCC will innovate to remain more competitive in a new evolving world, both from a technological and environmental perspective.

+The four teams were made up of 16 students from the North-West University, University of KwaZulu-Natal, University of Fort Hare, Stellenbosch University, University of Pretoria and the University of the Free State.
 The top two teams were selected to present in the final round at the congress and delegates voted for the team that impressed them the most.

 Copyright © 2018 by Agricultural Business Chamber